- Applying StudX to New Timber

 For oily timbers: Kwilia (Merbau), Tallowood, Blackbutt etc. A minimum of 3-6 Months is recommended.

-For dense timbers: Ironbark, Spotted Gum, Yellow Balau, Batu, Ulin etc. a minimum of 6 months is recommended.
+For dense timbers: Ironbark, Spotted Gum, Yellow Balau, Batu, Ulin, Messmate etc. a minimum of 6 months is recommended.
 Ironbark may require significantly longer.

-Rain/Moisture helps the tannin escape the timber.
-For dry areas the time required may be longer.
+Rain/Moisture is required for the tannin to relase from the timber.
+For dry areas/drought the time required may be longer.

 Tannins are usually visible on the surface of the timber as a brownish or tan discolouration.
 Tannins are an acid and will break down any product applied to the timber.